 Residual soreness of the chest immediately following a coronary stent procedure is common.
 If you are still experiencing chest pain after having a stent that is similar to the pain before your stent then there could be several reasons.
 One, the pain you are having wasn't caused by the blockage in your heart artery where the stent was placed.
 You could have some small blood vessels in the heart that have disease that could cause you pain, but not large enough to have a stent put in or the stent could be developing an obstruction.
 No matter what the reason, you need to see your heart doctor again to determine the reason.

-- Q When is stereotactic radiosurgery recommended for AVMs in the brain?
+- Q What is the goal of treatment for an AVM in the brain?

 - Q How common are arteriovenous malformations (AVMs) in the brain?